 Monitoring your credit can help you keep track of areas that can positively impact on your score and spot ways you can improve.
 Check over your accounts regularly to make sure that everything is accurate and raise any errors with your records to the attention of the credit bureaus.

 Credit history is a key part of the U.S. financial system, but it can take a while to build a healthy credit score.
 Establishing good financial habits at a young age is a key step towards healthy financial habits.
-For more resources on how to navigate your new life in the U.S., visit Nova Credit’s resource library where you can learn about everything from renting an apartment to finding the best credit cards for noncitizens.

 More from Nova Credit: